A hybrid dynamical-stochastic model of maximum temperature time series of Imphal, Northeast India incorporating nonlinear feedback and noise diagnostics: Noise Diagnostics

 \section{Noise Diagnostics}

-{B\arabic{figure}} The diagnostics of the noise component consist of four parts as follows: \begin{itemize} \item \textit{Kernel Density Estimation (KDE)}: It is a non-parametric method used to estimate the probability density function (PDF) of a random variable\cite{Scott15,Silverman18}.
-It works by placing a smooth ``kernel'' function (commonly a Gaussian bell-shaped curve) at each data point and then summing these kernels to form the overall density estimate.
-We first evaluate the mean and standard deviation of the noise component, and then the KDE function approximates the PDF of the noise component to analyze whether the data is normally distributed, skewed, or heavy-tailed~\cite{Wang2020}. \item \textit{Stability and Skewness parameters estimation}: The stability parameter $\alpha$ of a Lévy alpha-stable distribution controls the tail thickness.
+{B\arabic{figure}} The diagnostics of the noise component consist of four parts as follows: \begin{itemize} \item \textit{Kernel Density Estimation (KDE)}: It is a non-parametric method used to estimate the probability density function (PDF) of a random variable~\cite{Scott15,Silverman18}.
+It works by placing a smooth ``kernel" function (commonly a Gaussian bell-shaped curve) at each data point and then summing these kernels to form the overall density estimate.
+We first evaluate the mean and standard deviation of the noise component, and then the KDE function approximates the PDF of the noise component to analyze whether the data is normally distributed, skewed, or heavy-tailed.
+The bandwidth is selected using the Scott's rule~\cite{Scott15} and cross-validated using Silverman's rule~\cite{Silverman18} to balance bias–variance trade-off and ensure smooth yet accurate probability density estimation. \item \textit{Stability and Skewness parameters estimation}: The stability parameter $\alpha$ of a Lévy alpha-stable distribution controls the tail thickness.
 A null skewness parameter implies a symmetric distribution.
-We fit the Lévy alpha-stable distribution to the noise component, where the best-fitting parameters are determined using maximum likelihood estimation~\cite{Samoro94,Nolan20,Nolan97,Zhang2021}. \item \textit{Power Spectral Density (PSD) and Spectral Decay parameter estimation}: By computing the PSD using Welch’s method~\cite{Welch03}, we quantify the spectral structure of the noise component.
+We fit the Lévy alpha-stable distribution to the noise component, where the best-fitting parameters are determined using maximum likelihood estimation~\cite{Samoro94,Nolan20,Nolan97}. \item \textit{Power Spectral Density (PSD) and Spectral Decay parameter estimation}: By computing the PSD using Welch's method~\cite{Welch03}, we quantify the spectral structure of the noise component.
 We perform a linear regression on the log–log plot of frequency vs.\ PSD, where the slope of this regression line (multiplied by –1) yields the spectral decay parameter $\beta$.
-The noise spectrum follows the relation, $\displaystyle PSD(\nu)=\frac{1}{\nu^\beta}$, where the value of $\beta$ classifies the noise type and provides a quantitative metric for understanding the memory and correlation structure in the noise component~\cite{Voss78,Mandelbrot82,Milotti02,Zhang2021}.
+The noise spectrum follows the relation, $\displaystyle PSD(\nu)=\frac{1}{\nu^\beta}$, where the value of $\beta$ classifies the noise type and provides a quantitative metric for understanding the memory and correlation structure in the noise component~\cite{Voss78,Mandelbrot82,Milotti02}.